sbt/sbt/src/sphinx/Getting-Started/Scopes.rst

 -----------------------

 You need to specify the scope if the key in question is normally scoped.
-For example, the `compile` task, by default, is scoped to `Compile` and `Test` configurations, and does not exist outside of those scopes.
+For example, the :key:`compile` task, by default, is scoped to `Compile` and `Test` configurations, and does not exist outside of those scopes.

-To change the value associated with the `compile` key, you need to write `compile in Compile` or `compile in Test`.
-Using plain `compile` would define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.
+To change the value associated with the :key:`compile` key, you need to write `compile in Compile` or `compile in Test`.
+Using plain :key:`compile` would define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.